Chromeyc/EchoForge-Spoofer/readme.md

 Welcome to the **Roblox Spoofer** by *admin_x2*!
 This tool helps you clean up your Roblox account of bans and help u unban urself easily.
 Follow the instructions below to get started.

-## 🛠️ Available Option in Spoofer.bat
+## 🛠️ Available Options in Spoofer.bat

 1. **Start Cleaning** 🧹
 2. **Quit** 🚪